tombensve/MarkdownDoc/Editor/docs/MarkdownDoc-Editor.md

 This opens a file chooser to select one markdown file to open.
 The opened file will be selected for editing in the window.

 This function is kind of unneccesarry in this version, but I decided to leave it in anyhow.
 It differs slightly from Open/Create.
+It is likely to go away in future versions.

 ### Open / Create